Weekly Gem #162 Heart Wood

-At 5:45, the smoke jumpers realized that their path to the river was cut off, and they immediately headed back uphill as fast as they could.
+At 5:45, just 15 minutes after the spot fires ignited, the smoke jumpers realized that their path to the river was completely cut off.
+They immediately headed back uphill as fast as they could.
 Their goal was to reach and cross the ridge so the fire would again be above them.
 The inescapable fact was that as they got closer to the ridge, the hill became very steep, to the point where they had to climb 8 feet up for every 10 feet of horizontal distance.
 This is the same slope as a typical staircase, and every 10 feet is about one flight of stairs.
 The firefighters ran up 1500 feet of these “stairs,” in about ten minutes.
 No matter how fit or fast a person is, they slow down.
 Meanwhile, the fire is accelerating.

 3. Just a few feet of separation from the flames can save you.

 At 5:53, the fire was within 500 feet.
 They were moving out of forest and into grassland, with grass roughly hip height.
 Dodge ordered everyone to drop packs and tools, and run.